 High KP.
 Nutritional strategies to boost immunity and prevent infection in elderly individuals.
 Clinical Infectious Diseases, 2001;33:1892-1900.

-Jain AL. Influence of vitamins and trace-elements on the incidence of respiratory infection in elderly.
+Jain AL. Influence of vitamins and trace elements on the incidence of respiratory infection in the elderly.
 Nutrition Research, 2002;22:85-87.

 Meydani SN, Meydani M, Blumberg JB et al. Vitamin E supplementation and in vivo immune response in healthy elderly subjects: a randomized controlled trial.
 J Am Med Assn, 1997;227:1380-1386.